-There are plenty of memorable celebrities and cultural aspects of the 70s that are ideal for a 70s-themed party, such as vinyl records, Star Wars, disco balls and all the iconic 70s apparel such as bell-bottom pants and wide colored shirts.
+There are plenty of memorable celebrities and cultural aspects of the 70s that are ideal for a 70s-themed party, such as vinyl records, Star Wars, disco balls, and all the iconic 70s apparel such as bell-bottom pants and wide-colored shirts.
 Have your guests dress the part with this classic party theme.

-Shop in antique shops, thrift stores, party stores, retro clothing stores for inspiration.
+Shop in antique shops, thrift stores, party stores, and retro clothing stores for inspiration.
 Think about the days that we all went to roller rinks and slipped on our classic roller skates, swinging our hips to John Travolta as our big hair stayed in one place because of the sticky hair spray we used.
-The disco lights bouncing off the ceiling.
+The disco lights bounced off the ceiling.
 Yes, those were the days!

 70s Table Decoration Ideas

 Consider decorating the tables with a disco vibe or go with hippie or vinyl record decor.
-Get creative and check out Etsy for some pre-made creative ideas that make table decorations easy for any host or hostess.
+Get creative and check out Etsy for some premade creative ideas that make table decorations easy for any host or hostess.